 A couple years later, I added a 2nd cairn terrier, Jack, to our home.
 Roxy and Jack got along great.
 Roxy maintained the lead of the pack, next to me.

-Jack was 2 years younger than Roxy.
-Having two dogs in the house is amazing and very loving, in case you are thinking about it….if you can afford the vet bills.
-I certainly don’t have the money but I made it work.
+Having two dogs in the house is amazing and very loving, in case you are thinking about it.
+Money was tight but I made it work.
 It’s really not that bad and having two dogs is really something great.

 Roxy loved laying by me, curling up right next to me on the couch most days.
 It was especially great when Jack curled up on the other side.
 You can’t buy happiness like that.

-As years went on, she stood with her front paws on the couch, unable to jump, with just a short little bark to say “daddy pick me up.”
+As years went on, Roxy got older, and eventually was unable to jump up on the couch.
+She stood with her front paws on the couch, with a short little bark to say “daddy pick me up.”

 Fast forward to 14 years of age, Roxy is slower.
 The evening of October 4th 2016, she went to bed and all was well.
 The next morning, before leaving for work, I let both dogs out, as I always do.